-A bit of fashion exists for two belts, shown in teen shows like Wizards Of Waverly Place and Degrassi.
+A bit of fashion exists for two belts, shown in teen shows like Wizards of Waverly Place and Degrassi.
 The girl wears one belt on her pants in the usual manner, and a second belt over the midriff to adjust the flow of your shirt.

-Much like the page image where she wore belts as her dress, one season of had a challenge where the contestants had to make a dress out of car parts.
+Much like the page image where she wore belts as her dress, one season of Project Runway had a challenge where the contestants had to make a dress out of car parts.
 One designer made a dress out of nothing but seat belts.

 Rabbit, the clockwork robot of Steam Powered Giraffe, wears at least three visible belts.
 And as briefly seen in one of their music videos, there's more where those came from.

 All of the members of D in their video for "Tightrope" wear quite a few useless belts, but Asagi stands out by wearing more than the other four members combined.
 That's a lot of belts.
 (Thirty-six, to be exact.)

 Vocaloid: Luka has two belts, both worn at odd angles, as part of her Fashionable Asymmetry.
 Rin, Len, and Miku have purposeless belts hanging off their waists.

 Dirty Sanchez in "F__king on the Dancefloor": "You're wearing too many belts, and I bet they leave welts".

 Keiji Mutoh has been known to wear several belts as a suit of armor, one example of which can be found here.◊